EasonLiaw/retail_price_prediction/README.md

 In addition, Fdate variable has been split into Month and Year column.

 #### vi.
 Feature scaling methods used
 Feature scaling is only essential in some Machine Learning models like Huber Regression, Lasso and Neural networks for faster convergence and to prevent misinterpretation of one feature significantly more important than other features.
+In this project, Robust Scaler is used for feature scaling, since this method is more robust to outliers (outliers are only capped in this project).

 **Legality**
 ---